OpenBB-finance/OpenBB/website/content/terminal/guides/advanced/scripts-and-routines.md

 The script file follows the following logic:

-- <b>Comments</b>: any text after a `#` is referred to as a comment.
+- **Comments**: any text after a hashtag (`#`) is referred to as a comment.
 This is used to explain what is happening within the script and is not taking into account when running terminal commands.
-- <b>Commands</b>: any text **without** a `#` is being ran inside the OpenBB Terminal.
+- **Commands**: any text *without* a hashtag is being ran inside the OpenBB Terminal.
 E.g. on the second line it says `stocks` thus within the OpenBB Terminal the script will enter `stocks` and run this for you.

 These scripts have a 1-to-1 relationship with how you would normally use the terminal.
 To get a better understanding of how the terminal is used, please see <a href="https://docs.openbb.co/terminal/guides/basics" target="_blank" rel="noreferrer noopener">Structure of the OpenBB Terminal</a>.
+The example below can be executed by running `exe --example`.

 ```
 # Go into the stocks context